 Homemade chocolate chip cookie bars freeze beautifully so they’re a great make-ahead dessert option.
 Follow these instructions and no one will know they aren’t freshly baked the day you serve them:

 - Bake and cool the cookie bars.
-Make sure they’re completely cool before moving onto step 2.

 - Slice the bars into squares.
 If you lined your baking pan with aluminum foil or parchment paper, simply pull the slab of bars out of the pan, place onto a cutting board, and cut into squares.

 - Layer the bars between sheets of parchment paper in a freezer-friendly container.
 The parchment paper ensures that the bars don’t stick to each other and that the tops of the cookie bars stay intact.